JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

    of your Kotlin project.
    This step helps synchronize your Xcode project with Gradle project dependencies by calling `pod install` for your `Podfile`.
 3. Add dependencies to the Pod libraries you want to use in your project with `pod()`.
-4. For each target, specify the minimum target version for the Pod library.
+4. For each target, specify the minimum deployment target version for the Pod library.

     ```kotlin
     kotlin {